Ty France Player Props: Mariners vs. Athletics

 Ty France At The Plate

-- France is batting .238 with nine doubles, a home run and 11 walks.
+- France is hitting .236 with nine doubles, a home run and 11 walks.

-- France has driven home a run in 10 games this season (34.5%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on one occasion..
+- France has picked up an RBI in 33.3% of his games this season, with more than one RBI in 13.3% of his games.
+He has also plated three or more runs in one contest.

-- In 48.3% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (10.3%).
+- He has scored in 14 of 30 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.